-The conclusion of the risk assessment is there are no public health and safety concerns associated with the proposed use of the enzyme as a food processing aid.
-It is therefore appropriate that Australian and New Zealand food industries are given the opportunity to benefit from this alternative enzyme for use at levels and for the purpose as proposed by the applicant.
+The conclusion of the risk assessment is that there are no public health and safety concerns associated with the proposed use of the enzyme as a food processing aid.
+It is therefore appropriate that Australian and New Zealand food industries are given the opportunity to benefit from the extended use of this enzyme for use at levels as proposed by the applicant.

-Ultimately, the domestic food industry will make their own economic decisions, taking into consideration the costs and benefits of using the new enzyme, to determine if it is of benefit to their particular business.
+Ultimately, the domestic food industry will make their own economic decisions, taking into account the costs and benefits of using the new enzyme, to determine if it is of benefit to their particular business.